 As used in this chapter, the following terms shall have the meanings indicated:

-- The remains of any substance that is present upon a lot and which was not naturally existing or situate upon such lot prior to its development, including but not limited to scrap wood, lumber, shingles, building materials, cans, paper wrappings, insulation and cement.
+- The remains of any material that is present upon a lot and which was not naturally existing upon such lot prior to its development, including but not limited to scrap wood, lumber, shingles, building materials, tires, cans, paper, insulation and cement.

 - Any individual, firm, partnership, association, corporation, company, public agency, public utility or organization of any kind, or agent thereof.